Pigmented Villonodular Synovitis

 • mononuclear stromal cells infiltrating the synovium

-• highly vascular villi with hyperplastic synovial cells
+• highly vascular villi lined with plump hyperplastic synovial cells

 • hemosiderin stained multinucleated giant cells